 For a typical home, you can expect the total cost of a metal shingle roof to land between $10,000 and $20,000.
 This range covers a 2,000-square-foot home with mid-range materials like steel or aluminum.

 On the lower end, you’re likely looking at a basic installation with minimal roof complexity.
-If you’re opting for higher-end materials like copper or have a more intricate roof design, you’ll be pushing toward the higher end of that range—or even beyond.
+Opting for higher-end materials like copper increases the cost significantly.
+If you have an intricate roof design, prices may exceed expectations.

 Keep in mind that this estimate includes the price of materials (around $5 to $12 per square foot), labor costs (typically $4 to $10 per square foot), and additional expenses like permits and roof removal.